-One of Indiana’s rarest ecosystems is facing an imminent threat of being destroyed to build an auto salvage yard, and we’re asking all conservation-minded individuals and organizations to join us to oppose the rezoning required for this project to move forward
+One of Indiana’s rarest ecosystems is facing threat of being destroyed and we’re asking all conservation-minded individuals and organizations to join us to oppose the loss of this important habitat

 Today’s general absence of structured environmental education has created an ecologically uninformed society that lacks the understanding and skills needed to be effective environmental stewards.
 We’re working to change that.